-- How do students spend their free time on campus and off?
+- How do students spend their free time on and off campus?

-- What kinds of fun things are available to students through the school and in the community?
+- What fun things are available to students through the school and in the community?

 - Are there clubs or organizations that pertain to your major or field of study?

-- Can students start their own clubs, and what is the process for doing so?
+- Can students start their own clubs, and what's the process for doing so?